St. Clair High School (Missouri)

 St. Clair High School is a high school in St. Clair, Missouri, United States, and is part of the St. Clair R-XIII School District in Franklin County, Missouri.
 This school is a public high school and services grades 9–12.

-Mascot

 Saint Clair's mascot is "Spike" the bulldog.

-Spike disappeared on January 18th, 2011, and has never resurfaced.
+Notable Incidents

 Suicides

 Three students, a freshman, a sophomore and a junior committed suicide during a period of seven weeks in 2012.
 Bullying was believed by some parents to be the motivation.

+2023 OnlyFans Scandal

+In 2023, St. Clair High School made national news after two teachers were forced to resign after they were discovered producing and appearing in pornographic videos on OnlyFans.
+One of the teachers, whose annual salary was $42,000 before she resigned, had made nearly $1 million producing content on OnlyFans.